 By Brian Robinson.

-When using a visual approach to helping with intrusive thoughts, it could be as simple as looking at pictures or videos of something good happening as opposed to fretting about something nasty happening.
+It could be as simple as looking at pictures or videos of something good happening as opposed to fretting about something nasty happening.
 For example, if you fear something horrible is going to happen to your dog, you might look at videos of dogs safely at play.
 Or if you worry involves someone close to you, you could look at pictures of them when they are laughing and happy.
 We should never underestimate the power that visual input can have on the mind.
 After all, they say a picture paints a thousand words.

 Words also seem to fail us when it comes to the compulsions involved with OCD.
 You cannot simply reason your way out of an OCD compulsion.
 Recovery comes via experience and the use of therapies such as Exposure and Response Prevention Therapy.
 This is where the OCD sufferer delays doing the compulsion, and as a consequence, the OCD mind relaxes as nothing bad happens.
 Words do not work: but the right sorts of actions or behaviours do.